onnx/working-groups/edge/discussion_materials/ONNX Edge scope and profile definition.md

 In one of the scenarios, specifically for IoT devices, data comes in from the physical world via various sensors, and actions are taken to change physical state via various forms of output; by performing analytics and generating output directly at the site, communications bandwidth between edge and cloud is reduced.
 Edge computing takes advantage of proximity to the physical items of interest and also exploits the relationships those items may have to each other.

-In another scenario which requires low latency like auto pilot cars.
+In another scenario which requires low latency like autonomous driving cars.
 A notable applications include online gaming.
 Game servers are running in the cloud and the rendered video is transferred to lightweight clients such as AR devices (mobile phone), VR glasses, etc. Conventional cloud games may suffer from high latency and insufficient bandwidth.
 As real-time games have strict constraints on latency, processing game simulation at the edge node is necessary for the immersive game plays.

 ## Edge device